vmkdaily/EsxRunspace/README.md

 DESCRIPTION
-    Connects to one or more VMware ESX hosts using PowerShell Runspace jobs.
+    Connect to one or more VMware ESXi hosts using PowerShell Runspace jobs and return some basic information.
-    Returns a default report with basic ESX info.

 PARAMETERS
     -VMHost <String[]>
         String.
-IP Address or DNS Name of one or more ESX hosts.
+The IP Address or DNS Name of one or more VMware ESXi hosts.

         Required?                    false
         Position?
 1